jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 #### tune

-**Hyper**parameters are parameters which control the learning process.
+**Hyper**parameters are parameters that control the learning process.

 ##### tune ingredients